allenpinjic/mustar-project/README.md

 ## Methods
 <p align="center">
-We implemented a specific linear relation outlined in Farahi et al. 2019 as follows in order to model the relationship between the SZ signal ζ and mu-star μ<sup>*</sup>
+We implemented a specific linear relation outlined in Farahi et al. 2019 as follows in order to model the relationship between the SZ signal ζ and MuStar μ<sup>*</sup>
 </p>
 <p align="center">
 Simplified Linear Model<sup>3</sup>